dahlia/fedify/docs/manual/collections.md

 }
 /**
  * A hypothetical function that returns the posts that an actor has sent.
- * @param handle The actor's handle.
+ * @param userId The actor's identifier.
  * @returns The result set that contains the posts, the next cursor, and whether
  *          the current page is the last page.
  */
-function getPostsByUserHandle(
+function getPostsByUserId(
-  handle: string,
+  userId: string,
-  options: GetPostsByUserHandleOptions,
+  options: GetPostsByUserIdOptions,
 ): PostResultSet {
   return { posts: [], nextCursor: null, last: true };
 }